ksassnowski/venture-docs/docs/usage/keeping-track-of-workflows.md

 ## Performing an action after the workflow has finished

-Similar (read: exactly the same) to how [batches work in Laravel](https://laravel.com/docs/8.x/queues#dispatching-batches), you can register a callback to execute after the workflow has finished.
+Similar to how [batches work in Laravel](https://laravel.com/docs/8.x/queues#dispatching-batches), you can register a callback to execute after the workflow has finished.
 To do so, chain a `then` call before you start your workflow and pass in a closure.

 ```php
 Workflow::new('Example Workflow')